Sci-fi, sex and celebs, yet 'Passengers' disappoints critics

-LOS ANGELES It seemed like a match made in heaven having two of the hottest young Hollywood stars, Jennifer Lawrence and Chris Pratt, working together.
+LOS ANGELES (Reuters) - It seemed like a match made in heaven having two of the hottest young Hollywood stars, Jennifer Lawrence and Chris Pratt, working together.

 However, reviews for their sci-fi romance “Passengers,” which opens in U.S. movie theaters on Wednesday, have not been kind.